DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ## Introduction

-A NifVector graph is a network of phrases and contexts that occur in a certain document set (in Nif).
+A NifVector graph is a network of phrases and related contexts that occur in a certain document set (in Nif).
 It can be used as if it were a language model.

-From a Nifvector graph you can derive phrase (multiwords) and context vectors with their frequencies in the document set.
-The main difference to traditional word vector embeddings is that no dimensionality reduction is applied; and there is no model created with real-valued vector embeddings.
-Instead, the NifVectors are derived directly from the corpus itself without any transformation.
+From a NifVector graph you can derive vectors of phrases (i.e. a multiword expression) and contexts that contain the number of occurrences in a document set.
+The main difference of a NifVector graph to traditional word vector embeddings is that no dimensionality reduction is applied; and there is no model created with real-valued vector embeddings.
+Instead, the NifVectors are derived directly from the document set itself without any transformation.

-The phrase and context vectors can be used for word and sentence similarities, and for search engines.
-They can also be combined to create a vector that is a representation of the phrase with the context in which it occurs.
+The phrase and context vectors can be used for word and sentence similarities and for search engines.
+They can also be combined to create a vector that is a representation of the phrase together with the context in which it occurs.

 ```python
 import os, sys, logging